 Why it works:

-Fiber adds bulk to the digestive system, and aids in smooth bowel movement.
-It also supplies vitamins and antioxidants which are necessary for a healthy pregnancy (13).
+Consuming fiber-rich foods during pregnancy can add bulk to the digestive system and aid in smooth bowel movement.
+It can also supply vitamins and antioxidants necessary for a healthy pregnancy (13).

 How to include: